verivital/nnvmt/README.md

 Activate the environment: ```conda activate myenv```

-Install the dependencies run the following command:
+To install the dependencies run the following command:

 ``` pip install --user -r requirements.txt```